You don’t need a three-hour morning ritual, a fancy studio, or a surge of divine inspiration to finish songs consistently.

 - Set a timer for 3 minutes

-- Freewrite lyrics using a random word prompt (like “mirror” or “river”)
+- Freewrite lyrics using a random word prompt (like “sky” or “if only”)

 - Or play random chords and hum nonsense melodies

-Think of it like tuning your instrument.
-Your voice.
-Your mindset.
-You’re signaling: “It’s writing time now.”
+Think of it like tuning your instrument, your voice, and your mindset.
+You’re signaling to the brain: “It’s writing time now.”

 Keep a separate notebook or folder called “Warm-Ups.”
 You’ll be surprised how often these scraps become full songs later.